Council Meetings & Events

 For more information about this initiative contact the Chairman of the Environment Committee, Cllr Lynn Simms, at email@example.com

-From 1st May 2021 and until 30th September 2021 there will be a 24 hour road closure of Trafalgar Square, Town Quay, Market Street and Webb Street.
+From 1st May 2024 and until 30th September 2024 there will be a 24 hour road closure of Trafalgar Square, Town Quay, Market Street and Webb Street.
 Cornwall Council will be putting up signage to warn motorists not to enter.
-However, authorised vehicles will continue to have the right of access and these include emergency vehicles, people who have parking facilities within the restricted area, some delivery vehicles and any others who have an valid exemption from the Town Council to enter the Town Quay.
+However, authorised vehicles will continue to have the right of access and these include emergency vehicles and people with permits who have an valid exemption from the Town Council to enter the Town Quay.
 This means that the roads must not be blocked for any reason that prevents this legal right of vehicular access.

-Whilst the Town Council has requested this closure to help people to use the Quay Area and maintain social distancing, it should be noted that it is Cornwall Council and not Fowey Town Council who are responsible for ensuring compliance on the highway areas of Trafalgar Square, Webb Street and Market Street.
-Fowey Town Council will be monitoring the quay and it is sincerely hoped that everybody will be able to continue to safely use this unique space, whilst respecting the current public health restrictions.
+Whilst the Town Council has obtained this closure to make the quay area more user-friendly, it should be noted that it is Cornwall Council and Devon & Cornwall Police and not Fowey Town Council who are responsible for ensuring compliance on the highway areas of Trafalgar Square, Webb Street and Market Street.
+Fowey Town Council will be monitoring the quay and it is sincerely hoped that everybody will be able to continue to safely use this unique space.

 Town Quay Toilets

-The Town Quay toilets are now open and are being constantly monitored to ensure they are compliant with the FTC risk assessment in respect of Covid-19 restrictions.
-If you need to use the facilities please ensure that you leave them clean, that you wash your hands and use the sanitiser provided and that you observe social distancing at all times.
+The Town Quay toilets are open and are cleaned twice daily by the FTC contractors, Cormac.
+There is a 20p charge, which goes a small way to finance the service.
+If you need to use the facilities please ensure that you leave them clean, that you wash your hands and you respect other people's space..

 Town Hall Bookings

-If you wish to book the hall please email the Town Clerk on email@example.com
+If you wish to book the hall please email the Town Clerk at firstname.lastname@example.org

 Town Hall/Aquarium/Town Quay Toilets - Mr Russell Maclaren Tel: 01726 834493 or 07759246894